Princess Margherita of Bourbon-Parma: Early life

-When she was one year old, the Revolutions of 1848 forced her parents to leave Parma.
-The family (Margherita's parents and brother Robert) found refuge at Queen Victoria court.
-Prince Charles and Princess Louise became friends with Prince Albert and Queen Victoria.
-They move back in Parma in 1849.
+When she was one year old, the Revolutions of 1848 forced Margherita and her parents to leave Parma in March 1848, with her brother Robert being born in exile in Florence four months later.
+The family first stayed in Naples and Livorno, before finding refuge at Queen Victoria's court in England and Scotland.
+Her parents became close acquaintainces of Queen Victoria and her husband, Prince Albert.
+Margherita, called “Meg”, by the Queen, was described as a “ugly princess” by Sarah Lyttelton.
+Margherita's father was restored to power in March 1849, and the family shortly thereafter returned to Parma.

-On Sunday 26 March 1854, Margherita's father, the Duke of Parma, was assassinated.
-She grew up in Parma until the Risorgimento.
-After that, her brother was deposed so the family moved in Venice.
-Here, Margherita's mother died.
-The siblings moved in their uncle's castle, Schloss Frohsdorf in Austria.
+On 26 March 1854, Margherita's father, Charles III, Duke of Parma, was assassinated.
+She grew up in Parma until the Risorgimento, whereafter her brother was deposed and the family moved to Venice.
+Her mother died there in February 1864, at their home, Palazzo Giustinian.
+The four children (Margherita, Robert, Alice, and Henry) moved to Schloss Frohsdorf in the Austrian Empire.

 Marriage

-Engagement

-When she was around 17, Margherita fall in love with her second cousin, Prince Carlos of Bourbon, eldest son of Prince Juan of Bourbon and his wife Archduchess Maria Beatrix of Austria-Este.
+When she was around seventeen years old, Margherita fell in love with her second cousin, Prince Carlos of Bourbon, eldest son of Prince Juan of Bourbon and his wife Archduchess Maria Beatrix of Austria-Este.
 Their romance was not approved by Margherita's uncle who believe she deserved a better match.

-Margherita was engaged to Prince Carlos of Bourbon on Margherita's twentieth birhday, 1st January 1867, following Margherita's uncle consent.
+Margherita was engaged to Prince Carlos of Bourbon on her twentieth birthday, 1st January 1867, following the provision of her uncle Henry's consent.

-Wedding

-On 4 February 1867, Margherita and Carlos were married privately in the Chapel of Schloss Frohsdorf in Frohsdorf, Lower Austria, Austrian Empire.

-Margherita received a dowry of 32,000F (principally French railway actions) from her uncle, the Count of Chambord.
+On 4 February 1867, Margherita and Carlos were married privately in the Chapel of Schloss Frohsdorf, Austrian Empire.
+Margherita received a dowry of 32,000F from her uncle.
 Emperor Franz Joseph and King George of Hanover were the guests of honour.
+The couple had five children, four daughters and one son: